AckeeCZ/nodejs-cookbook/Architecture.md

 ## Node.js

-This is Node.js cookbook, I assume you expect (and you are right _clever boy_ ) we are working in Node and Javascript.
+This is Node.js cookbook, I assume you expect (and you are right _clever boy_) us to work with Node and Javascript.

 ### About

 Node.js is powerful technology, which appeared at 2009 and started to grow exponencially, especially after 2013.
-Using Javascript language serverside allowed lot of modules to be shared - both on frontend and backend.
+Using Javascript language serverside allowed a lot of modules to be shared - for both frontend and backend.
 Today, the npm repository is by far the biggest repository in the world.

 ![Image][image-1]